End of year activities – Fun ideas for KS1 and KS2

 Then you can all go outside and take a nice photograph of each of the children, before putting their survey answers over the pic on a computer.

-Hands-on, fun art activities will always go down a treat at the end of a school year, and this list has a nice selection for you to choose from.
+Hands-on, fun art activities will always go down a treat at the end of a school year.
+This list has a nice selection for you to choose from.

-There are some fun learning activities for inside the classroom and out here, from STEM challenges, a paper aeroplane contest and parachute testing (not real ones, thankfully) to a pirate escape test and making a fractions chart.
+There are some end of year activities for inside the classroom and out here.
+They include STEM challenges, a paper aeroplane contest and parachute testing (not real ones, thankfully).
+Or have a go at a pirate escape test or making a fractions chart.